Double Act (novel): Plot summary

-Near summer, Ruby, realising that the TV movie is being filmed at a prestigious boarding school for girls, Marnock Heights, fixates on the idea of the twins becoming " the real Twins at St Clare's" and decides that the pair ought to sign up for scholarships—of which there is only one.
+Near summer, Ruby, realizing that the TV movie is being filmed at a prestigious boarding school for girls, Marnock Heights, fixates on the idea of the twins becoming " the real Twins at St Clare's" and decides that the pair ought to sign up for scholarships—of which there is only one.
 Despite their father's early hesitation to the idea, he ultimately agrees, and they sit the entrance exam.
 Ruby is disgusted by Garnet's descriptive and mature writing but remains confident they will both pass.
 It is later revealed that only Garnet won the scholarship.
 Ruby is devastated as she was confident that she would win it if they both could not 'wangle one' together.
 Garnet is torn between pleasing her sister and doing something different, for once.
 Meanwhile, Ruby refuses to talk to her, and often wanders off on her own.
 She is determined to be different from Garnet and ends up cutting her hair short in pursuit of that goal.

-She does not let herself be around Garnet for the whole summer, and even though they both feel as though they are missing something, Ruby is too proud to apologise while Garnet wishes Ruby would accept her apologies.
-After making friends with someone she previously considered rather a bully, Ruby starts to realise that she and Garnet do not need to be the same, and do not have to do the same things, to be happy.
-She also realises, alternately, that being together would have helped Garnet feel better about leaving.
+She does not let herself be around Garnet for the whole summer, and even though they both feel as though they are missing something, Ruby is too proud to apologize while Garnet is sad and misses her.
+After making friends with someone she previously considered rather a bully, Ruby starts to realize that she and Garnet do not need to be the same, and do not have to do the same things, to be happy.
+She also realizes, alternately, that being together would have helped Garnet feel better about leaving.
 Ruby finds a friend in Rose, also, who encourages her to say sorry to Garnet.
-During this portion of the book, Ruby writes in a notepad she calls a MEMORANDUM.
+During this portion of the book, Ruby writes in a notepad which says MEMORANDUM on the cover.

-In the end, Ruby apologises to Garnet, and they both realise that they can still be together while apart, as long as they remember each other.
+In the end, Ruby apologizes to Garnet, and they both realize that they can still be together while apart, as long as they remember each other.
 Garnet leaves for the school, and writes a letter about how much she is enjoying it.

 A further story about the twins, where Garnet comes home for Christmas after her first term at Marnock Heights, appears in The Jacqueline Wilson Christmas Cracker.
 Adult versions of Ruby and Garnet also appear in The Butterfly Club.
 Ruby has become a children's television presenter named Ruby Red, and Garnet is a scriptwriter and producer.